 Manly Warringah War Memorial State Park

-Known as Manly Dam, this park will give you all the wholesome feels.
-Great for picnics by the water (however, dogs aren't permitted here), bush walks, mountain biking and a spot of water skiing, there’s no doubt your time here will be filled with all the best outdoors antics.
-There are four picnic areas at Manly Dam, which include a range of settings so whether you’re keen for grassy surrounds, lakeside eats or bushland BBQs, you’ll be covered.
+More affectionately known as "Manly Dam", this park will give you all the wholesome feels.
+Great for picnics by the water (however, dogs aren't permitted here), bush walks, mountain biking and a spot of water skiing, there’s no doubt your time here will be filled with all the best outdoorsy antics.
+There are four picnic areas at Manly Dam, which include a range of settings—so whether you’re keen on grassy surrounds, lakeside eats or bushland BBQs, you’ll be covered.

 Sir Joseph Banks Park